skyspec28/Hng_stage_1/README.md

-# Backend Wizards — Stage 1: String Analyzer Service
+Stage 1: String Analyzer Service

 A FastAPI application that analyzes strings and stores their computed properties.
 The service provides comprehensive string analysis including length calculation, palindrome checking, unique character counting, and more.